kimmy-sil/Python-beginning-practice/README.md

 After 10 days, i finally have some courage to start my paper and the due is coming.

+Should start SNA and geography studies. innovation spread, network, relationship

 + for 25, results plot